Emmanueltatieze/Emmanueltatieze/README.md

 ### Hi 👋 I'm Emmanuel 👨‍💻

-I'm a maths lover and XR Developer based in Angoulême.<br/>
+I'm a maths lover and Developer based in Limoges.<br/>
-My interests are mainly in virtual environment.<br/>
+My interests are mainly in software environment.<br/>

-I study at the national school of video games (<a href="https://enjmin.cnam.fr/enjmin/ecole-nationale-du-jeu-et-des-medias-interactifs-accueil-1126103.kjsp">ENJMIN</a>), and I've just signed for a work-study contract with the CNAM where my mission is to develop virtual twins 😄.
+I study at Institut informatique de Limoges (<a href="https://www.3il-ingenieurs.fr/">3iL</a>),Here are some projects i've already done 😄.

 ## Featured Projects